CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns

 The discrete CMC-1 surfaces under consideration are certain horospherical nets in hyperbolic space.
-A horospherical net is a realization of a graph such that the vertices of each face lies on a horosphere.
-It is a piecewise horospherical surface and differentiable everywhere except along edges.
-The classical pointwise mean curvature thus is not defined on edges.
-Instead, by considering the parallel surfaces of a horospherical net, one can consider the integrated mean curvature over each face as the infinitesimal change of the face area.
-Such a quantity generally can take arbitrary values on a horospherical face due to the contribution from the edges.
-In case the ratio of the integrated mean curvature to the face area is constantly equal to one, we say the horospherical net is a discrete CMC-1 surface.
-Our main result is a Weierstrass-type representation that every discrete CMC-1 surface corresponds to a pair of Delaunay circle patterns with the same shear coordinates and the construction is given via the osculating M\"{o}bius transformation (Theorem \ref{thm:horo}).
+A \textbf{horospherical net} is a realization of a graph in $\mathbb{H}^3$ such that the vertices of each face lies on the same horosphere.
+It is a piecewisely horospherical surface and differentiable everywhere except along edges.
+Thus the classical pointwise mean curvature is not defined over edges.
+However, by considering the parallel surfaces of a horospherical net, one can consider the integrated mean curvature over each face as the infinitesimal change of the face area analogous to the Steiner formula \cite{Bobenko2010a}.
+Such a quantity can be expressed in terms of the edge lengths $\ell$ and dihedral angles $\alpha$ between neighboring horospherical faces. \begin{definition} Given a horospherical net $f:V^* \to \mathbb{H}^3$, we define its integrated mean curvature $H:F^* \to \mathbb{R}$ over faces